Trump administration allows states to make Medicaid recipients work

 Many Medicaid recipients are already employed.
 Some 60% of non-disabled, working-age adults have jobs, while nearly 80% live in families with at least one member in the labor force, according to a Kaiser Family Foundation analysis.
 Most of those who don't work cite illness, disability or family obligations as the reason.

+The work requirements will likely have an impact on a broad number of adults.
 Many Medicaid enrollees may have physical or mental health problems -- such as arthritis or asthma -- that don't meet the criteria for federal disability programs, but still interfere with their ability to work, Kaiser said.
-Also, some could find it difficult to meet their state's work verification requirements.
+They could find it difficult to apply for exempt status and verify it, which may need to be done monthly in some states, while those who are working may have a hard time verifying their hours, especially if they have variable shifts.

-"Eligible people could end up losing coverage because the right documentation does not get sent to the right place," said MaryBeth Musumeci, associate director of Kaiser's Program on Medicaid and the Uninsured.
+Plus, state Medicaid agencies won't get any additional federal funding to help recipients find and hold jobs, even though they are generally not equipped to develop, provide, and administer work support programs, said MaryBeth Musumeci, associate director of Kaiser's Program on Medicaid and the Uninsured.

+"The new [state programs] will penalize individuals by having them lose health coverage, rather than incentivize them, as a voluntary program with adequately funded supportive services necessary to overcome barriers, would," she said.